When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The invention of the Camera Obscura

 The first cameras were not used to take images.
 Instead, the inventors used them to analyze optics.
-Camera obscuras help users understand how to use light to project a picture on a flat surface.
+Camera obscures help users understand how to use light to project a picture on a flat surface.

 This idea is founded on the fact that light penetrating a small hole in a wall projects a picture to the opposite wall, resulting in a reverse image.